Can Tesla Realistically Ramp Model 3 To 10,000 Units Per Week In 2018?

 Even assuming the very first building that gets built is a parking structure, the construction is going to be a challenge.
 Constructing 4.6 million square foot and furnishing it is extremely labor intensive.

-As Mr. Musk says in the shareholder meeting, several functions may have be moved out of Fremont to Gigafactory.
+As Mr. Musk says in the shareholder meeting, several functions may have to be moved out of Fremont to Gigafactory.
 But, a few questions arise: How long will this transfer process take?
 Will the employees move?
 What percentage of the employees need to be rehired?
 How long will that rehiring take?
 What incentives do current employees need to stay on during the transfer period?
 What will all of this cost?

 Given that we are already in June of 2017, we submit that Tesla will not be able to move functions, move employees, build new facilities, hire new employees, equip the facilities, and bring the facilities to production readiness by the end of 2018.